python-semantic-release/python-semantic-release/docs/migrating_from_v7.rst

     twine upload dist/*  # or whichever path your distributions are placed in semantic-release publish

-With steps 1-5 being handled by the :ref:`cmd-version` command, and steps 6 and 7 handled by the :ref:`cmd-publish` command.
+With steps 1-6 being handled by the :ref:`cmd-version` command, step 7 being left to the developer to handle, and lastly step 8 to be handled by the :ref:`cmd-publish` command.

 .. _breaking-removed-define-option: